-Having a language placement score on record will guide you as you design your BGSU academic journey, regardless of your current major.
-The results will place you in the appropriate level for the best chance of success.
+Having a language placement score on record may help guide you as you design your BGSU academic journey, regardless of your major.
+The results will show you an appropriate level for your best chance of success.
 There are world language requirements that depend on your college and/or major.
-If you change your major/college, or declare a minor, you may need a placement score in the future.

-In today’s diverse society, bilingual skills are important.
+In today’s multicultural society, bilingual skills are important.

 Expand your World, Learn a Language!

-Newly admitted students majoring in programs with a foreign language requirement or who plan to study foreign language should complete the foreign language placement exam prior to their initial advising appointment.
-Returning students who have not taken a language placement test but who wish to study a foreign language should also complete the placement exam.
-The online foreign language placement test (Emmersion– Chinese, French, German, Italian, Russian or Spanish) can be taken on any mobile device, tablet, laptop, computer, etc. The exam will only take between 5-20 minutes of your time, depending on your skill level.
-Placement cutoff scores are advisory, as all students should consult with an academic advisor or World Languages and Cultures faculty prior to self-enrolling in their first language course at Bowling Green State University.
+Students majoring in programs with a world language requirement or who plan to study a world language have the option to complete the placement exam to help you decide your best starting level.
+The online world language placement test (Emmersion– Chinese, French, German, Italian, Russian or Spanish) can be taken on any mobile device, tablet, laptop, computer, etc. The exam will only take between 5-20 minutes of your time, depending on your skill level.
+Placement cutoff scores are advisory, as students may consult with an academic advisor or World Languages and Cultures faculty prior to self-enrolling in their first language course at Bowling Green State University.

 Once you click on a Placement Exam link below, you will be taken to the Emmersion Registration Page.
 You MUST use your @bgsu.edu email address and accurately enter your 10-digit BGSU ID#.
 All information must be completed and the "agree" checkbox marked before creating your account.